ethanlynn/calcium/README.md

 - Ensure "Developer Mode" is toggled on in the top right corner
 - Click "Load Unpacked" in the top left corner
 - Select the `calcium-extension/dist/` directory

+Note that you will need to restart your browser before the extension is able to properly index all of your tabs.

+## Contributing

+Right now, the best way to contribute is to try out Calcium and share your feedback.

+Directives starting with `@` will likely be expanded, so if you have ideas for a specific data source or behavior that you feel would be helpful to integrate into Calcium, submit a proposal via a Github Issue or submit a PR following the template of the existing `adapters/`.
+Please bear in mind:
+- Any data source used must be publically available on the internet and licensed appropriately
+- Directives should generally be applicable to a wide audience of developers (very niche use cases will be rejected)
+- The interface for building adapters is unstable.
+I would like to pilot a few good use cases and define the appropriate constraints before creating many specialized adapters.